For current class offerings, times, and additional information, visit the Office of the Registrar.

 TESL-400/600: Principles of Linguistics (3)

 Introduction to scientific study of language with emphasis on current linguistic trends.
 Foundations for further study in linguistics and methodology of language teaching.
-Usually offered every term.
+Usually offered in fall and spring.

 TESL-401/601: English Language Teaching I (3)

 Introduction to theories and principles of English language teaching, language acquisition, and a review of various methods and approaches used in language teaching, leading to an understanding of the development of the communicative approach.
 Provides opportunities for peer teaching and requires observation of English language classes, along with tutoring or teaching of English to non-native speakers.
 Usually offered every fall.

 TESL-402/602: English Language Teaching II (3)

 Focuses on evaluation and development of lesson plans and teaching materials designed to teach grammar, language functions, speaking, reading, listening, and writing skills within a communicative approach.
 Also addresses various aspects of classroom management.
 Provides opportunities for peer teaching and requires observation of English language classes, along with tutoring or teaching of English to non-native speakers.
 Usually offered every spring.
 Prerequisite: TESL-401/601 or permission of instructor.

 TESL-403/603: Structure of English (3)

 Explores the complexities of spelling and word formation, grammatical structure, and semantic relations in English.
 Various approaches to grammatical analysis are covered, but the emphasis is on developing the practical foundations necessary for effective teaching, rather than on theoretical models.
 Usually offered every spring.
 Prerequisite: TESL-400/600.

 TESL-604: Writing and Research in TESOL (3)